The Bible in pop culture

 The film uses "apocalypse" in its modern catastrophe sense.
 The Greek word means "unveiling" — the modern catastrophe meaning is a later semantic development.

-Read the full entry → - Paraphrased Television · 2011
+Read the full entry → - Thematic Television · 2011

 Black Mirror — The complete record